eea/eionet.subversion/README.md

 The image here expects the SVN data and configuration in /var/local/svn in the container, which you then map to a place on the host.
 The SSL keys are to be given in the environment variables `SSL_KEY`, `SSL_CERT` and `SSL_CHAIN_CERTS`.
 The LDAP connection string in `LDAP_URL`.
+If the `REDIRECT_HTTP` is not empty, then requests to port 80 will be redirected to port 443 on `SERVER_NAME`.

 If you want to activate SSL without providing `SSL_KEY` and `SSL_CERT`, then set `SSL_ACTIVE` to a non-empty string.
 You would want to do this if you have the key on a volume to mount.